169A.60 Administrative impoundment of plates.

 (3) the transferee signs an acceptable sworn statement with the commissioner attesting that:

 (i) the transferee and the violator do not have, and have not had at any time, a significant relationship with one another;

 (ii) the transferee understands that the vehicle is subject to an impoundment order; and

 (iii) it is a crime under section 169A.37 to file a false statement under this section or to allow the previously registered owner to drive, operate, or be in control of the vehicle during the impoundment period; and

 (4) all elements of section 168A.10 (transfer of interest by owner) are satisfied.

 (b) If the conditions of paragraph (a) are satisfied, the registrar may transfer the title to the new owner upon proper application and issue new registration plates for the vehicle.

 Subd.
 15. Acquiring another vehicle.
 If the violator applies to the commissioner for registration plates for any vehicle during the effective period of the plate impoundment, the commissioner shall not issue registration plates unless the violator qualifies for special registration plates under subdivision 13 and unless the plates issued are special plates as described in subdivision 13.

 Subd.
-16. Fees credited.
-Fees collected from the sale or reinstatement of license plates under this section must be paid into the state treasury and credited one-half to the vehicle services operating account in the special revenue fund specified in section 299A.705 and one-half to the general fund.
+16. Fees credited to highway user fund.
+Fees collected from the sale or reinstatement of license plates under this section must be paid into the state treasury and credited one-half to the highway user tax distribution fund and one-half to the general fund.